 7. Exploring Adjectives

-Make a list of adjectives commonly used to describe people’s personalities (you can find a good starter list here).
+Make a list of adjectives commonly used to describe people’s personalities.
 Have staff and management rank and rate these attributes.
 Are you:

 - Conservative or progressive?